 When starting a trademark filing application, you will be asked to provide the following information:

 – The name of the owner of the trademark.
-The owner is the individual or entity that controls the nature and quality of the goods or services associated with the mark.
-Note that the owner may not necessarily be the person filling out the form, but can be an individual, corporation, partnership, LLC, or other legal entity.
+The owner is the individual or entity (corporation, partnership, LLC, or other legal entity) that controls the nature and quality of the goods or services associated with the mark.
+Note that the owner may not necessarily be the person filling out the form.

-– The goods or services on which the trademark will be used.
+– The goods or services with which the trademark will be used.

 A trademark application in the United States must include the following elements: